Certificate Programs

 *NOTE: At least 1 Global+ designated course or the global experience should focus on a non-Western culture or country.

 The International Programming Committee approves programs and may collaborate with academic departments and the Career Center for programs/experiences that are simultaneously fulfilling the GL+ requirements and Maryville College Works, major requirements, or scholarship requirements.
 Internships pursued for credit must follow all procedures and meet all requirements of academic departments.
+International Internships must also follow protocols established by the Center for Global Engagement.
 Certificate requirements may be satisfied by internships with or without academic credit, and may be paid or unpaid.

 Ministry and Church Leadership Certificate Program